devdil/cheatsheetguru/README.md

-# clics
+# Cheat Sheet Guru
-Clics or CLI Cheat Sheet is a simple tool to organize cheat sheets in your terminal.
+Cheat Sheet Guru is the ultimate cheat cheat manager to make you superproductive